-Already it is fall and we’re approaching the end of another year.
-Soon we’ll be “crossing the deadline” for 2013 and entering 2014.
+We’re approaching the end of another year.
+Soon we’ll be “crossing the deadline” for 2017 and entering 2018.

 Here’s a question: Can a person spiritually pass the point of no return?
 Can he or she so stubbornly and arrogantly sin against God, be so willfully rebellious, that God will give up on them?
 The answer is yes, and that’s what this study will examine.